clairefuzzyelephant/musical-recommender/README.md

 # musical-recommender
-A program that recommends classical music to users based on similarity features.
+A program that recommends folk music to users based on similarity features.

 # TL;DR How to Run